adaptlearning/adapt-contrib-graphic/README.md

 ####attribution

-Text to be displayed as an attribution, by default it is placed below the image, with CSS this can be changed.
+Text to be displayed as an attribution, by default it is placed below the image, with CSS this can be changed, text can contain HTML tags, e.g.

+Copyright © 2015 by <b>Lukasz 'Severiaan' Grela</b>

 ##Limitations